 A sampling of our Acrylic Prestige Folio Box range.
 Artwork by Mauro Cantelmi at Dezine by Mauro Photography.

-Be as personal as possible and every so often take a step back, put yourself in your client’s shoes, and ask yourself how you’d like the experience to go.
+Be as personal as possible and every so often, take a step back, put yourself in your client’s shoes, and ask yourself how you’d like the experience to go.

 Don’t be afraid to meet with clients before the shoot.
 Use this time to walk them through what to expect from you and ask them what they’d like in the shoot, after the shoot in terms of products, if a printed product – which?
 How would they like it designed?
-Any special requests (within reason of course)?
+Any special requests (within reason, of course)?

-Give them the impression they are guiding the decisions even if they really aren’t.
+Give them the impression that they are guiding the decisions even if they really aren’t.
 Listen to what they say, but have no fear of discussing with them why an idea you have may be more practical, stylish, or fitting.
-Clients who feel like they are being heard and can have an input are always more satisfied than those whole feel opposite.
+Clients who feel like they are being heard and can have input are always more satisfied than those whole feel the opposite.
 And, a satisfied client is almost always a returning client – and/or at least one spreading the good word.

 BONUS: Network & Promote Yourself